tambapps/groovy-shell-user-manual/index.md

 import rest-client
 ````

-Each import script has a script that adds some functions in some objects
+Each import alias has a script that runs and adds some functions in some objects

 TODO document them